 Rise of Content Mills

 To work a content mill is the practice of paying writers low fees to generate tons of content to push a blog site to the top of the search engine results.
-These articles are usually not high-quality and contains a lot of keywords to help push the rankings higher up.
+These articles are usually not high-quality and contain a lot of keywords to help push the rankings higher up.
 It would have worked if Google wasn’t paying attention.

-Recommended Reading: Bloggers: 10 SEO Mistakes You Should Avoid
+10 SEO Mistakes All Bloggers Should Avoid

 Policing the blogs